zhannaBitiukova/java-basics-hw04/README.md

 # java-basics-hw03

-This is a homework for the Java OOP Part I
+This is a homework for the Java OOP Part II

 ## IntelliJ IDEA project configuration
 1. Clone this project to your local environment